 You always want your brand boards to go first because you want to be front and center.
 It’s all about you.
 You want to drive traffic to your blog, not to other people’s websites.
 If you want to drive traffic to your brand, that’s the first thing your viewers should see when they look at your profile.

 Of all the boards your most important board is your Best Of board.
 However, if you want, you can have multiple brand boards for the different categories on your blog.
 For example, when I started my first blog, I had four categories: Live, Work, Travel and Read.
 Thus, I had boards: Pingel Sisters – Travel, Pingel Sisters – Books, Pingel Sisters – Life, and Pingel Sisters – Work.

 Even though I started with brand boards for each of my categories, I have found that those boards don’t do as well as my other boards.
 Looking at my analytics in Tailwind, I can see that they have the lowest engagement of any of my boards.

 Still, I would advocate for creating a brand board for each category just to see how they perform.
-Although most of my brand boards didn’t perform well, for us, my Pingel Sisters – Books board did really well.
+Although most of my brand boards didn’t perform well, for us, my Pingel Sisters – Books board did well.
 Therefore, it got its own board because it’s driving its own traffic.